 - Meta Casting: Former Supreme Court justice Harry A. Blackmun plays Supreme Court justice Joseph Story.

-- Royal Brat: 10-years old Queen Isabel II of Spain (the fact that her mother was regent and the actual head of state at the time is omitted under the Rule Of Cool).
+- Royal Brat: 10-years old Queen Isabel II of Spain (the fact that her mother was regent and the actual head of state at the time is omitted under the Rule of Funny).

 - Token Minority: Theodore Joadson, the black abolitionist played by Morgan Freeman, did not exist.